docsforadobe/after-effects-scripting-guide/docs/other/shape.md

 **Description**

-An array containing each feather point’s radius interpolation type (0 for non-Hold feather points, 1 for Hold feather points).
+An array containing each feather point's radius interpolation type (0 for non-Hold feather points, 1 for Hold feather points).

-#### NOTE
-Values are stored in the array in the order that feather points are created.
+?> **Note:** Values are stored in the array in the order that feather points are created.

 **Type**